imrefazekas/connect-rest/README.md

 can be called and there is an assigned prototype object to it.
 Giving access method, version and path is mandatory for this feature.

+The option secure tells connect-rest if security should be active for this service.

 [Back to Feature list](#features)